GDP Monthly Estimate: May 2022

-Total output in the services sector, which accounts for around three quarters of the economy, remained flat in June (0.0% growth).
+Output in the services sector, which accounts for around three quarters of the economy, grew by 0.4% in May, only recovering some of the output lost in the 0.9% fall in April.

-Output in health, education and public services fell by 0.3% in June, after also falling in May and April, mostly due to further reductions in NHS test and trace and vaccination activities.
+Output in health, education and public services fell by 0.4% in May, after also falling in April, mostly due to the reductions in NHS test and trace activities throughout April.

-Overall output in production, construction and agriculture fell by 3.1% compared to the previous month.
-This includes a fall of 8.6% in the electricity and gas supply industry after wind power generation fell back from the high levels seen during May.
+Overall output in production, construction and agriculture grew by 1.1% compared to the previous month.
+This includes substantial growth of 8.9% in the electricity and gas supply industry due to record levels of wind power generation during the month.
+Manufacturing output fell by 0.3% in May, while construction output is estimated to have grown by 1.7%.

 There is a problem